SLICE alignment workflow

 Translate Right Illumination Objective

-Focus the right light sheet by adjusting the position of the right illumination objective.
-Physically turn the knob below the right illumination objective underneath the right side of the SLICE unit until the light sheet is as thin as possible and in sharp focus.
-The knob will turn forward and backward.
+Focus the right light sheet by adjusting the position of the right illumination objective: Physically turn the knob below the right illumination objective underneath the right side of the SLICE to make the light sheet as thin as possible and in sharp focus.

 -